mongodb/mongo-go-driver/README.md

 ### Network Compression

-Network Compression will reduce bandwidth requirements between MongoDB and the application.
+Network compression will reduce bandwidth requirements between MongoDB and the application.

 The Go Driver supports the following compression algorithms: